-On March 13, 2024, the parties to the consolidated securities class action lawsuits filed a stipulation of settlement to settle this lawsuit, without any admission or concession of wrongdoing or liability by Velodyne Lidar, Inc. ("Velodyne") or the individual defendants.
-On April, 23, 2024, the court preliminary approved the settlement and set a hearing on final settlement approval for August 16, 2024.
-The settlement provides for a payment of \$ 27.5 million, of which the Company expects approximately \$ 23.4 million to be funded by insurance proceeds.
-The Company accrued for and recorded the entire amount of this \$ 27.5 million settlement liability and recorded expense within general and administrative expenses in 2023 after concluding such settlement amount is probable and reasonably estimable.
-The Company recorded an insurance receivable of \$ 23.4 million in prepaid expenses and other current assets to be funded by insurance proceeds based on the terms of the settlement.
-The \$ 23.4 million insurance receivable allows the Company to recover the settlement expense, resulting in a net charge of \$ 4.1 million in its 2023 consolidated statement of operations.
+On March 13, 2024, the parties to the consolidated securities class action ~~lawsuits~~ ~~lawsuit~~ filed a stipulation of settlement to settle this lawsuit, without any admission or concession of wrongdoing or liability by Velodyne ~~Lidar, Inc.~~ ("Velodyne") or the individual defendants.
+On April 23, 2024, April 19, 2024, the court ~~preliminary~~ preliminarily approved the settlement and set a hearing on final settlement approval for August 16, 2024.
+The settlement that provides for a payment of \$27.5 million, of which the Company expects approximately \$23.4 million to be funded by insurance proceeds.
+A hearing on final settlement approval has been set for August 16, 2024.
+The Company accrued for and recorded the entire amount of this \$27.5 million settlement liability and recorded the expense within general and administrative expenses in 2023 after concluding that such settlement amount is probable and reasonably estimable.
+The As of December 31, 2023, the Company recorded an insurance receivable of \$23.4 million in prepaid expenses and other current assets to be funded by insurance proceeds based on the terms of the settlement.
+The \$23.4 million insurance receivable allows the Company to recover the majority of the settlement expense, resulting in a net charge of \$4.1 million in its 2023 consolidated statement of operations.
+The settlement charge of \$4.1 million was paid in the three months ended June 30, 2024.
 The Company will continue to assess the probable amount of insurance proceeds expected to be received in future reporting periods based on any additional facts that arise.